fomaaq/Excel-Console-App/README.md

 # excel_console_app
-This is a console application that uses the Pandas library to convert an order file into an invoice file using prices from a price list file.
+This is a console application that uses the Pandas library to convert an order file into an invoice file using prices from a price list file

 -- --